Don Marshall (actor): Early life

-Marshall was born on May 2, 1936, to father Ernest Overton Marshall (1910-1992) and mother Alma Louise Marshall (nee Williams 1912-1993) in San Diego.
+Marshall was born on May 2, 1936, to father Ernest Overton Marshall (1910–1992) and mother Alma Louise Marshall (née Williams 1912–1993) in San Diego.
 He lived with his father, mother, maternal grandmother Leola Williams, his two older sisters (Leola Marceline and Ernestine), and his twin brother (Douglas).
 He graduated from San Diego High School in 1954.

 While studying engineering between 1956 and 1957, he was encouraged to try acting by a friend, Peter Bren.
 Marshall was still in the army at this time, but later studied acting at the Bob Gist Dramatic Workshop, while taking a course in theatre arts at Los Angeles City College.
 While at college, he was a pole vaulter on the track team.

 Career

 1960s

 Marshall's first professional role was in a 1962 Columbia Studios feature The Interns in an uncredited role.
 In 1964, he was in Shock Treatment, another uncredited role.
 Also in 1964, Marshall took the role of Chris Logan, playing opposite Nichelle Nichols in CBS Repertoire Workshop episode titled "Great Gettin' Up Mornin'", a made-for-TV-movie about an African-American family preparing their children for their first day at a racially integrated school in America's South.
 That same year, Nichols played Marshall's fiancée in a controversial episode of Gene Roddenberry's series The Lieutenant.
 In 1965, Marshall appeared in a pilot for a series Premiere in the episode "Braddock".
 In 1966, he appeared as recurring character Luke in Daktari.

 Later in the 1960s he appeared in Roddenberry's next series, Star Trek portraying Lieutenant Boma in the episode "The Galileo Seven" (1967).
 Other TV series he appeared in were Tarzan (the series with Ron Ely), Dragnet 1967, and Ironside.

 In 1968, he appeared as Ted Neumann, the recurring love interest of Julia Baker, in four episodes of the television series Julia, a series about an African-American widow raising her son on her own.